Best WRC Generations Settings for Logitech G29 / G920

 Suspension, Ground Surface and Collision all work together to give the rumble effects as you drive over bumps, go off the track or hit things on the side of the road.

-WRC Generations seems like it will be a nice send-off for the WRC series, especially once the release day bugs get fixed.
+WRC Generations seems like it will be a nice send-off for the WRC series.
 I'll be very interested to see what KT does with their next game now that they aren't locked into the WRC franchise.

 Let me know if you have any comments or questions.